-Achieving permanency outcomes for children within 12 months of entering foster care is an ongoing problem in Texas.
+• Achieving permanency outcomes for children within 12 months of entering foster care is an ongoing problem in Texas.

 What is the theory of change for the project?
-(Phase II) If you do not yet have a theory of change and/or would like assistance, please indicate such in the space below.
+(Phase II)

-By examining statewide trends and region-level data analysis, courts will better understand and be able to address factors contributing to children and youth not obtaining permanency within 12 months.
+• By examining statewide trends and region-level data analysis, courts will better understand and be able to address factors contributing to children and youth not obtaining permanency within 12 months.